Stanton, New Jersey

-Stanton is an unincorporated community located within Readington Township in Hunterdon County, New Jersey, United States.
-The community dates back to the 17th century and was settled by the Dutch immigrants.
-It was originally called Housel's after Johannes Housel, who had a farmstead along Dreahook Road in the mid-18th century.
+Stanton is an unincorporated community located within Readington Township in Hunterdon County, in the U.S. state of New Jersey.
+The community dates back to the 17th century and was settled by Dutch immigrants.

+History

+The community was originally called Housel's after Johannes Housel, who had a farmstead along Dreahook Road in the mid-18th century.
 After the death of William Housel (who started a school in the community), the last owner of the Housel farmstead, it then carried the name of Waggoner's Hill after landowner William Waggoner.
 The community took the descriptive name of Mount Pleasant in the early 20th century and would finally become known as Stanton to distinguish it from another Mount Pleasant.
 The name "Stanton" was taken from James Logan's Pennsylvania estate: Stenton, which in turn is named for the Scottish village where his father was born.
 Logan was a proprietor of West Jersey, a mayor of Philadelphia, and a Chief Justice of the Supreme Court of Pennsylvania.
 Logan Way in Readington is named after him, as well as Logan Circle and the Logan neighborhood in Philadelphia and Logan Township in Clinton County, Pennsylvania.

-In the 1830s, a Reformed Church and a general store were built.
-The Stanton Reformed Church still stands today while the Stanton General Store has been converted to an Italian restaurant called the Stanton Italian Table.
+Most of the community is part of the Stanton Historic Rural District.
+The 334 acre historic district was added to the National Register of Historic Places on August 10, 1990, for its significance in architecture, and exploration/settlement.
+The district includes 63 contributing buildings.
+The Stanton Reformed Church was built in 1963, to replace the original church of 1834.
+The parsonage was built in the 1850s and features Greek Revival style.
+The General Store was built in the 1840s and now includes a restaurant.
+The P. Berkow House was built in the 1840s.
+The Dr. William Creveling House was built in the 1850s and features Victorian architecture.